About the BSA Project Space

 The BSA Project Space is a repurposed industrial workshop used an as an exhibition space since 2014.
 The space is both a springboard for students of the Byron School of Art who wish to gain experience in exhibiting, as well as a curated exhibition space for artists working in a diverse range of disciplines.
 The BSA Project space aims to support the development of a diverse range of art practices in the region including 2d, installation and video-based work.
 Other initiatives supported by BSA Project Space include talks by exhibiting artists, curators, and visiting art organisations.

 The 2019 program will run in three-week blocks, starting Friday 15 February.
 As an independent art space with no external funding, the BSA Project Space runs on a rent-supported model with a fee for each exhibition and a commission on sales.
-The 2019 is now full.
+The 2019 exhibition program is now finalised.

 For more information please contact the Project Space Coordinator Meredith Cusack on 0431 034 892 or firstname.lastname@example.org